SEND Information Report

 - Fine motor skills – Children will complete a range of activities to strengthen their muscles and improve their handwriting.

-- Sensory circuits – Sessions take place before school as part of our free breakfast club.
-Children are invited to attend by their class teacher or Mrs Potter.
+- Sensory circuits – In previous years, Sensory Circuit sessions took place before school.
+Due to COVID19, they are currently taking place throughout the school day in ‘bubbles’.
 This acts as a warm up for the day or opportunity to get rid of excess energy, whilst improving gross and fine motor skills.